sPyOpenSource/jcore/images/README.md

 booted from an USB stick in a BIOS machine as well as an UEFI machine.

 The disk-rpi.img can be written to an SDCard (Class 10) and booted on a Raspberry Pi 3.

+The disk images contain only one boot partition.
+Feel free to use `fdisk` and add more partitions to your needs.

 Testing
 -------